Fuji 27mm f/2.8 WR lens review

 The lens feels well built, like it is made out of quality materials.
 The aperture ring feels great to turn, and auto-focus in accurate and fast enough.
 I should say I am using back button focus in single shot mode.
 If you’re using the camera with continuous auto-focus or doing sports photography then your experience may vary.
 I’m also sure if you’re using a more modern camera than the X-T1 then auto-focus will be better than my experience.

-I'm very happy with the image quality from this lens.
+I'm happy with the image quality from this lens.
 I'm not big into the technical aspects of image quality, I just go by my eye and my personal taste.
-Check out some examples below to see for yourself.
+Check out some examples in this post to see for yourself.

 The original Fuji 27mm lens is very similar optically, maybe even exactly the same according to some reviewers.
 If you don't care for weather sealing or an aperture ring then this could be a cheaper option in the secondhand market.
 Other alternatives are the TT Artisan 27mm or the voightlander 27mm.
 The TT Artisan being a cheaper alternative to the Fuji and the Voightlander being a bit more expensive.
 I've never used a TT Artisan lens so wont comment except they seem to have a good reputation.
 I've also not used the Voightlander 27mm but I'm a fan of their lenses generally so it might be a good option for some to consider, as long as you're happy with manual focus only.

 Example images shot on the Fuji 27mm f/2.8 WR lens.
-Camera used is the Fuji X-T1 with Provia and Monochrome film simulations SOOC.
+Camera used is the Fuji X-T1 with Provia, Neg Pro Hi(flowers), and Monochrome film simulations SOOC.